Fort Polk: Renaming

-On 13 June 2023, the fort was renamed to honor Sergeant William Henry Johnson (1892-1929), a World War I veteran from the New York National Guard unit known as the "Harlem Hellfighters".
+On 13 June 2023, the fort was renamed to honor Sergeant William Henry Johnson (1892–1929), a World War I veteran from the New York National Guard unit known as the "Harlem Hellfighters".
 It was previously named for Leonidas Polk, a Confederate general.
 Johnson was one of the first Americans to receive the French "Croix de Guerre".
 He was posthumously awarded the Purple Heart, the Distinguished Service Cross, and the Medal of Honor.
 It was one of the U.S. Army installations named for Confederate soldiers recommended for renaming by the Congressional Naming Commission.
 On January 5, 2023, William A. LaPlante, the US under-secretary of defense for acquisition and sustainment (USD (A&S)), directed the full implementation of the recommendations of the Naming Commission, DoD-wide.

-On 10 June 2025, it was announced that the base name would be reverted back to Fort Polk and renamed in honor of four star Gen. James H. Polk (1911-1992), who, over his career from 1933 to 1971, earned the Army Distinguished Service Medal, Silver Star, and Bronze Star from the United States, and the Croix de Guerre and Legion of Honor from France, as well as several honors bestowed after his retirement, such as the German Badge of Honour of the Bundeswehr.
+On 10 June 2025, it was announced that the base name would be reverted to Fort Polk and renamed in honor of four star Gen. James H. Polk (1911–1992), who, over his career from 1933 to 1971, earned the Army Distinguished Service Medal, Silver Star, and Bronze Star from the United States, and the Croix de Guerre and Legion of Honor from France, as well as several honors bestowed after his retirement, such as the German Badge of Honour of the Bundeswehr.